stevenittileon/Emitrr-AI-Intern-Assignment/README.md

 This project runs **locally** and is designed to generalize across different medical dialogue formats.

+Resume added as a pdf into the project.

 ## Core Capabilities

 - **Medical summarization**: extract symptoms, diagnoses, treatments, current status, prognosis cues, and keywords from transcripts.